DND-DRDC-RDDC/OS_PyCoMod/README.md

 m2 = mc_sir()
 ```

 The first lines, above, import numpy and initialize its random number generator (RNG).
 We now specify the transmission rate with two parameters, a mean value *b_m* and a standard deviation *b_s*.
-Then we create the transmission rate *b* as a SIRplus *sample*, defined by a lambda function that calls numpy's normal RNG, passing *b_m* and *b_s* as parameters.
+Then we create the transmission rate *b* as a PyCoMod *sample*, defined by a lambda function that calls numpy's normal RNG, passing *b_m* and *b_s* as parameters.
 This will resample the transmission rate from the normal distribution at the start of each model run.

 The flow *Fsi* has been updated such that, rather than being a deterministic rate, each susceptible person has a probability of remaining susceptible or being infected based on the number of infected people in the population and the transmission rate.
 Therefore, we use the binomial RNG to generate a discrete, random number of new infections that will move from the susceptible population to the infectious population: `rng.binomial(self.S(), self.b()*self.I()/self.N())`.
 The flow *Fir* has similarly been updated such that each infected person has a probability of recovering (or not) in each time step, again using the binomial RNG to generate a discrete, random number of people to move from the infectious population to the recovered population.